Congratulations on your new Solar PV system!

 Now let’s look at how to calculate your actual solar savings…

 In the beginning, your power bills post having a Solar PV system installed can sometimes take a little adjusting in order to understand your savings.
 We have received many calls over the years from confused clients who feel they are only saving the amount they are feeding back to the grid.
-However in truth most of the savings are courtesy of the solar power which clients no longer need to buy from Synergy.
+However, in truth, most of the savings are courtesy of solar power which clients no longer need to buy from Synergy.